Overview: Stages Of Formation Of A Company

 - Allotment of shares

-Registration for IPO is also an important as well as lengthy process.
+Registration for Initial Public Offering is also an important as well as lengthy process.
 It involves the procedure of preparation of RHP(red herring prospectus).
-Submission of that is mandatory as per the companies act.
+Submission of that is mandatory as per the Companies Act, 2013.
 RHP has many components which are involved in the process.
 Then the company would submit the document to SEBI for their verification.

 If they are satisfied with the documents, they would approve the application and the company can announce the date for the issue of the IPO.
 Then the company would apply in the stock market to issue their shares.
-In India, there are 2 stock exchanges BSE and NSE.
+There are 2 types of Stock Exchanges in India – Bombay Stock Exchange (BSE) and National Stock Exchange (NSE).
 In the next process, the company would advertise its IPO dates to attract investors who are ready to invest in their shares.
 Then they would price their IPO and then they would allot their shares.

 The process of forming the company, its incorporation, and the commencement of the business is indeed very lengthy.
 The companies have to go through four major steps to bring a business idea into reality and start functioning.